wds4/tribal-tapestry/experiment/rules.md

 ## Fifth Rule (_Problematization_)

 The *problematization* of words, ideas or concepts is a virtue when in service to the tribal narrative fiction.
-The effect of this rule is to render people unanable to think certain thoughts by removing from their brains the words that would enable them to do so.
+The effect of this rule is to render people unanable to communicate or even to think certain thoughts by removing from their brains the words that would enable them to do so.

 ## Sixth Rule (_Messenger versus the Message_)